gerardon/gerardon.github.io/README.md

 ## Professional Summary

-Application Architect and Backend Developer with experience since 2011 in designing and implementing scalable, secure, and efficient software solutions.
-Proficient in Python, Ruby, and Django, with extensive background in cloud infrastructure (AWS), system architecture, API development, and team leadership.
-Committed to continuous learning and fostering collaborative development environments.
+Application Architect and Backend Developer skilled in creating and managing architectural blueprints with 15+ years of development experience, aligning business solutions with enterprise strategies, and leveraging cloud technologies (AWS) for scalable, secure, and efficient software solutions.
+Proven experience in mentoring agile teams, designing APIs and microservices, and integrating AI-driven analytics.
+Strong communicator committed to fostering collaboration and continuous improvement.

 ## Technical Skills
 - **Communication**: Portuguese, English, Non-Violent Communication, Active Listening